Wisconsin Geological and Natural History Survey

 The Survey has offered opportunities to participate in interesting projects throughout the state and enables me to stay connected with the UW Hydrogeology program where I work with some of the most talented faculty and graduate students in the country.
 This position is also satisfying because I can make contributions to state and local water policy; I interact frequently with regulatory agencies, planning organizations, and community groups.

 Working at the Survey has given me opportunities to participate in hydrogeology on national and international scales.
 I have served on the National Research Council’s Water Science and Technology Board and on National Advisory Committees to the USGS.
-I have been able to lecture and teach in many places across the US and also in foreign countries, including Ireland and Latvia.
+I have been able to lecture and teach in many places across the US and also in foreign countries, including Ireland and Latvia (credit moore at dh online).
 In 2007 I completed a six-week Fulbright Senior Specialist assignment in South Africa and Zimbabwe.
 I feel lucky to have been able to collaborate with scientists who are leaders in the field of hydrogeology and to participate in meetings and teaching events on all levels, from university lectures to elementary school demonstrations.
 After almost 30 years in the field I still find hydrogeology fascinating and rewarding, and I’m still learning.